chialab/dna/docs/properties-and-attributes.md

 ### Template and JSX attributes

-If you are using `<template>` tags, `html` helper or JSX templates, the value of an attribute will be reflected to the property using the following logic:
+If you are using the `html` helper or JSX templates, the value of an attribute will be reflected to the property using the following logic:

 * passing a **string** value via attribute: